Best Ultra Thin Cases for Google Pixel

 If you're looking for a truly ultra-thin case, Spigen has you covered with the Liquid Crystal.
 The case is made from a clear TPU material and is extremely flexible and lightweight.
 With some clear cases, smudges and dirt can easily gather on the back of your phone, but Spigen's inner-dot pattern prevents any grime from muddying up the look of your Pixel.

-While the Liquid Crystal only comes in one color (clear), and might look like a bit of a flimsy case, it's actually voted one of the best Pixel ultra-thin cases out there, so check it out if you're looking for a reliable option!
+While the Liquid Crystal only comes in one color (clear), and might look like a bit of a flimsy case, it's actually voted one of the best Pixel ultra-thin cases out there, so check it out for just $12 if you're looking for a reliable clear case option!

 Bear Motion Ultra Slim case